Seed Starting Calendar

 Common Mistakes

-- Skipping hardening off before transplant.
-Seedlings grown indoors haven’t felt real wind, direct sun, or temperature swings.
-Moving them straight from a windowsill to the garden can shock or scorch them — harden off over 7–10 days by setting them outside for gradually longer stretches first.
+• Skipping hardening off before transplant.
+Seedlings grown indoors haven’t felt real wind, direct sun, or temperature swings, and moving them straight to the garden can scorch leaves and stall growth for a week or more.
+See the Hardening Off section above for the full step-by-step process — the short version is 7–10 days of gradually increasing outdoor exposure before transplanting.

 Seed Starting Calendar FAQ